Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 The Unemployed Philosophers Guild (UPG) is one of the many companies navigating the supply chain issues affecting the entire marketplace.
 The Brooklyn-based gift company specializes in creating and selling smart and funny gifts for smart and funny people or, as their website puts it, “fulfilling the people’s needs for finger puppets, warm slippers, coffee cups, and cracking up at stuff.”

 Finger puppets of famous people, known as magnetic personalities, are among its most popular gifts, according to UPG Director of Sales, Trudi Bartow.
-Current bestsellers include former Supreme Court Justice Ruth Bader Ginsberg, former painter and television host Bob Ross, and President Biden’s Chief Medical Advisor, Anthony Fauci.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming?
+Current bestsellers include former Supreme Court Justice Ruth Bader Ginsberg, former painter and television host Bob Ross, and President Biden’s Chief Medical Advisor, Anthony Fauci.READ MORE: Fourth Stimulus Check: Will You See Another Relief Payment?

 Those finger puppets, like many of UPG’s other products and goods across the marketplace in general, are taking longer to get to market.
 “We are not unique, as is any gift manufacturer or any manufacturer of any product,” says Bartow.
 “There are pretty much issues throughout the entire process, throughout the entire supply chain… There really are problems everywhere.”